ewanbarr/NGC1851E_Additional_Materials/code/README.md

 **mass_mass_plot.c**
 - Used to reproduce the Mass-Mass diagram presented in the supplementary material
 - Has PGPLOT as dependency
-- Can be complied with `gcc -o ../bin/B_anal -I/aux/miraculix/psrsoft/pgplot/ B_anal.c -L/aux/miraculix/packages/linux/pgplot -L/usr/X11R6/lib64 -lcpgplot -lpgplot -lX11 -lm -lgfortran`
+- Can be complied with `gcc -o ../bin/mass_mass_plot -I/aux/miraculix/psrsoft/pgplot/ mass_mass_plot.c -L/aux/miraculix/packages/linux/pgplot -L/usr/X11R6/lib64 -lcpgplot -lpgplot -lX11 -lm -lgfortran`

 **calc_probability_3rd_body.java**
 - Used to estimate the omega-dot contributions from possible 3rd bodies in the NGC 1851E system